ryanq47/CS-EXTC2-NTP/README.md

 There are various extension Fields, I'll break them down based on usecase/how they are used

-### Payload Extension Fields
+### Payload Retrieval & Execution Extension Fields

 These Extension Fields are used to tunnel the payload to the client, through the Controller, from the Teamserver.

 1. getSize

-SomeDesc
+This extension field is used to communicate the size of an inbound message.
+This is crucial for chunk based communication.

 ```
 Bytes 0-1: 0x00,0x00
 Bytes 2-3: Size of Data
 Bytes 4-7: Unique ID
 Bytes 8-..
-Size of total data to be sent (explain this is for chunking)
+Size of total data to be sent
 ```